 Personal cars will not be gone, however.
 Which brings us to…

-In the future, the majority of transport is likely to still consist of automobiles, albeit ones that overwhelmingly rely on electric, hydrogen, biofuel or hybrid engines to get around.
+Personal Transit: In the future, the majority of transport is likely to still consist of automobiles, albeit ones that overwhelmingly rely on electric, hydrogen, biofuel or hybrid engines to get around.
 And keeping these vehicles fueled is going to be one of the more interesting aspects of future cities.
 For instance, electric cars will need to stay charged when in use in the city, and charge stations are not always available.

 That’s where companies like HEVO Power come into play, with its concept of parking chargers that can offer top-ups for electric cars.
 Having teamed up with NYU Polytechnic Institute to study the possibility of charging parked vehicles on the street, they have devised a manhole c0ver-like device that can be installed in a parking space, hooked up to the city grid, and recharge batteries while commuters do their shopping.